Shubham-Singla259/Speaker-Verification-System/README.md

-# 🎤 Speaker Classification using Deep Learning
+# 🎤 Speaker Verification System using Deep Learning

 ![Speaker Recognition](https://img.shields.io/badge/Speaker%20Recognition-Deep%20Learning-blue)

 ## 📌 Overview
-This project implements a **Speaker Classification System** using **MFCC feature extraction**, **CNN-LSTM model**, and **Streamlit-based UI** for real-time speaker verification.
+This project implements a **Speaker Verification System** using **MFCC feature extraction**, **CNN-LSTM model**, and **Streamlit-based UI** for real-time speaker verification.
 The system classifies speakers based on their unique voice characteristics and predicts whether a new audio sample belongs to a known speaker.

 ---
 ## 🔥 Features